MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 This means that if you want to continue to deploy and update Office 365 ProPlus on devices that are running Windows 7, you need to use Version 2002.
 If you try to install a newer version of Office 365 ProPlus, such as Version 2005, on a device running Windows 7, you will receive an error message.

 > [!NOTE]
 > You can continue to use a version of Office 365 ProPlus earlier than Version 2002 on devices running Windows 7 if that version is still available.
 For example, you can continue to use Version 1908 of Semi-Annual Channel until March 2021.
-To see which versions of Office 365 ProPlus are available, see the table in [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
+To see the version available in each update channel of Office 365 ProPlus, refer to the table in [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).

 To deploy or update Version 2002 on devices running Windows 7, you can keep using the same management tools that you're currently using, such as the Office Deployment Tool or Microsoft Endpoint Configuration Manager.
 Also, Office 365 ProPlus can remain on the same update channel as before.

-If Office 365 ProPlus is configured to get updates directly from the Office Content Delivery Network (CDN) on the internet, Office 365 ProPlus will be updated automatically to the most current release of Version 2002 for that update channel on devices running Windows 7.
+If Office 365 ProPlus is configured to get updates directly from the Office Content Delivery Network (CDN) on the internet, Office 365 ProPlus on devices running Windows 7 will be updated automatically to the most current release of Version 2002 for that update channel.

 ## Guidance when using Configuration Manager for updates

 If you use Configuration Manager and the Software Update management workflow to update installations of Office 365 ProPlus, we recommend that you create a separate collection for your Windows 7 devices and use a query rule to add members to the collection.

-On the 2nd Tuesday of each month, a new update package for Version 2002, and only for devices running Windows 7, will be made available in the Microsoft Update catalog.
+On the 2nd Tuesday of each month, a new update package for Version 2002 that is only for devices running Windows 7 will be made available in the Microsoft Update Catalog.
 There will be an update package for each architecture (x86 or x64) and that update package can be used with whichever update channel of Office 365 ProPlus you have deployed.
 There won't be separate update packages of Version 2002 for each update channel.
 For example, the same update package can be used to update a Monthly Channel or a Semi-Annual Channel installation of Office 365 ProPlus on devices running Windows 7.

-In the Office 365 Updates node, you will see entries like this, where ##### will be replaced by the most current build number:
+In the Office 365 Updates node, you will see entries like the following, where ##### will be replaced by the most current build number:

 - Office 365 Client Update for Windows 7 – Version 2002 for x64 based Edition (Build 12527.#####)
 - Office 365 Client Update for Windows 7 – Version 2002 for x86 based Edition (Build 12527.#####)

 These update packages are configured to apply ***only*** to devices running Windows 7.
 These update packages can't be used to update Office 365 ProPlus on devices running other supported operating systems, such as Windows 10.

-If you use an Automatic Deployment Rule (ADR), you should create a new rule for these update packages that are specifically for Windows 7, and then use the new rule for your collection that contains your Windows 7 devices.
+If you use an automatic deployment rule (ADR), you should create a new rule for these update packages, and then use the new rule for your collection that contains your Windows 7 devices.
 We recommend using the "Title" property and searching for "Office 365 Client Update for Windows 7" as well as the architecture you support.
 If you support both x86 and x64, you can include both updates in one Software Update Package as clients will apply the appropriate update.
-You should also check any other existing ADRs to make sure they don't incorrectly try to apply these Windows-7-specific update packages to devices running other operating systems.
+You should also check other existing ADRs to make sure they don't incorrectly try to apply these update packages, which are only for devices running Windows 7, to devices running other operating systems.

 ## Extended availability of Version 2002